Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/README.md

 6. **Metadata gathering:** During whole pipeline execution, some metadata will be gathered and stored in the database.
 7. **Triggering mechanisms:** The pipeline execution triggering mechanism will be based on pipeline change and manual triggering.
 8. **Choosing edge devices:** Learning about various edge devices, their limits, and the various models that can be used with them.
+9. **Testing datasets:** Examining and evaluating a few datasets that have been processed by edge devices.

 A discussion of currently available tools for each stage of the pipeline is provided below.